kevin-plaut/react-on-rails-spa/README.md

-# React on Rails S.P.A.
+# React on Rails SPA
 ## Running Locally
 * Use a Ruby version manager (such as `rbenv`) to install and/or specify Ruby version `2.5.0`
 * Run the following<br />